 A huge favourite with the Arsenal fans, Dennis Bergkamp finally finished his playing career in 2006 after eleven successful seasons in the Premier League.

-Bergkamp will be remembered as one of Arsenal’s greatest players, winning three Premier League titles, four FA Cups and picking up player of the year awards from the Football Writers’ Association and the PFA during his time there.
+He will be forever remembered as one of the Gunner’s greatest players, winning three Premier League titles, four FA Cups and picking up player of the year awards from the Football Writers’ Association and the PFA during his time at the club.

 In 2014 a bronze statue of Bergkamp was unveiled outside the Clock End of Arsenal’s Emirates Stadium.

-Bergkamp also released a book in 2014 called Stillness and Speed: My Story, in which he answers various questions about his illustrious career.
+He also released a book in the same year called Stillness and Speed: My Story, in which he answers various questions about his illustrious career.

 As part of the Premier League’s 25th anniversary in 2017, Bergkamp’s goal against Newcastle in 2002 was voted the league’s greatest ever goal.

 He is currently volunteering his coaching services at Dutch side Almere City with whom his son is registered with.

 |Premier League Teams Played for||Arsenal|